Big Algo Updates Do Kill

-This is the 3rd major algorithm update I’ve been through at Fannit.
+This is the 3rd major algorithm update I’ve been through with as an organic seo services company.
 One of the more frustrating things about this update was the fact that both white hat and black hat SEO’s saw their websites affected (or not affected) in the same ways.
 How frustrating!

 To make matters more complicated, Google announced and responded to webmasters with similar language to their infamous Penguin update.